open-quantum-safe/boringssl/README.md

 - hybrid (quantum-safe + elliptic curve) key exchange to TLS 1.3
 - quantum-safe digital signatures to TLS 1.3

 **WE DO NOT RECOMMEND RELYING ON THIS FORK IN A PRODUCTION ENVIRONMENT OR TO PROTECT ANY SENSITIVE DATA.** This fork is at an experimental stage, and BoringSSL does not guarantee API or ABI stability.
 See the [Limitations and Security](#limitations-and-security) section below for more information.

 liboqs and this integration are provided "as is", without warranty of any kind.
 See the [LICENSE](https://github.com/open-quantum-safe/liboqs/blob/master/LICENSE.txt) for the full disclaimer.

+We regularly test the fork on Ubuntu 18.04 and above.
+Support for other platforms and operating systems, as well as for old versions of GCC (< 8) and Clang (< 8), is not guaranteed.

 ### Limitations and security